+The success of a sales enablement program hinges on its adoption.
 Most sales technology implementations or process improvements fail because they never get properly adopted across the organization.
-As a result, only 37% of a salespersons time is actually spent selling according to a recent study by Inside Sales.
-To get the most out of the investments you made in new sales processes and technology, your sales team will need to be properly trained on how to use the tools.
+As a result, only 37% of a salespersons time is actually spent selling according to a recent study by SalesGig.
+To get the most out of the investments you made in new sales processes and sales enablement technologies, your sales team will need to be properly trained on how to use the tools.

 Try not to overwhelm them by feeding them with a shovel, instead take it a bite-sized step at a time.
 More importantly, reinforcing why they should use the tools through regular coaching, will help drive the adoption your company needs for success.

 Why is Sale Enablement So Important?

 A robust sales enablement strategy is important for businesses that want to do more than just survive but really thrive and grow.
 For these businesses, having a dedicated sales enablement team ensures that Sales Enablement isn't just a choice, it's a necessity.
 It helps businesses develop the internal business culture that focuses on the success of their customer's before their own.